ldwgvnbthvn/liszta-py-lernen/basic-py/conditionals/README.md

 ## If-Elif-Else Statement
 If A condition is NOT true, try B condition.
 If still not true, try C conditions, etc. Elif statements can be stacked.<br/>
+Elif statement is like a prince going to a village and knocking on every villager's door to find a beautiful suitor (beautiful can also be from the inside💖).
+He had a certain standard for a beautiful suitor, so whenever he found a villager under his standard, he would knock another door.
+If he knocked the `else` door and he still didn't find any suitor that meet his standard... well maybe his soulmate is in another village/town.
 ```python
 char = 'Chopper'
 if char == 'Luffy':